nops-io/terraform-aws-nops-compute-copilot-asg-onboarding/README.md

-# nOps AWS Compute Copilot Onboarding Terraform Module
+# nOps AWS Compute Copilot ASG Onboarding Terraform Module

 ## Description
-This module created the necessary infrastructure on your AWS accounts to integrate the Compute Copilot nASG product on your environment.
+This module creates the necessary infrastructure on your AWS accounts to integrate the nOps Compute Copilot ASG product with your environments.

 ## Features
 - Creation of a nASG Lambda and related resources such as event bus to react to EC2 events
-- Creation of IAM roles with minimum privileges for the Lambda to run
+- Creation of IAM roles with minimum privileges for the Lambdas to run
 - Self test and checks when deploying
+- Auto update of main Lambda when a new version is deployed
 - Integration with nOps APIs for metadata fetching

 ## Prerequisites